Completed

 Totally agree with those longer than life staring at each other moments.
 That was the director's fault for not knowing how to end a scene or, transition to another.
 For those that don't know what I mean - watch the Director's commentary for the American movie - Sleepless in Seattle.
 She shows the scene and discusses how Tom Hanks gave her the perfect moment to end the scene - he helped her and the production.

 Being American and relying on the subtitles - it appeared that the conversation in the first couple episodes was different than in the later ones.
 More formal that grew to relaxed?
-Every sentence in the beginning ended with the same sound but, that went away as the characters grew closer together.
+It doesn't appear that the honorifics would go away but, maybe the subtitle team relaxed?

 My only squabbles in the kitchen was putting Aek on his own station starting first day and letting him have at it.
 True, the trust from Aui could have been that strong but, still - let him get used to the kitchen.
 How did he even know where anything was?
 Next was the lack of detail in food prep - did anyone ever wash their hands?
-LOL Did the couple that spoke in unison do all the prep work?
+LOL It looks like the couple that spoke in unison did all the prep work.
+Very cool for a kitchen to have the money to do that.

 And, those knife cuts - eeeehh - how did they not cut their fingers?
 Another note that they did lean to in one scene - I have noticed that many Asian restaurants offer a shower for the staff.
 They understand that they can't put their own clothes back on after a hard day in a hot kitchen.
 Just lockers?